Do I Need an Employer Identification Number (EIN) and How to Get One

 The form used to apply for an EIN is for SS-4.

-Download a PDF copy of most up to date Form SS-4, here: Form SS-4 (PDF).
+Download a PDF copy of the most up-to-date Form SS-4, here: Form SS-4 (PDF).

 The process for applying for an EIN is similar to the process of applying for an EIN by fax.
 It starts with completing the same application form, Form SS-4, with the required information.
 After the application form SS-4 is completed, the completed form is mailed to the appropriate address based on the business’s location.
 For your reference, a list of the addresses can be found on the IRS website at this page: Where to File Your Taxes (for Form SS-4).
 A new EIN number is issued once everything is reviewed and approved in the application.
 Then, the new EIN is mailed to the applicant.

-Download a PDF copy of most up to date Form SS-4, here: Form SS-4 (PDF).
+Download a PDF copy of the most up-to-date Form SS-4, here: Form SS-4 (PDF).

 The last option for applying for an EIN is by phone.
 This option is for

 International applicants need to call 267-941-1099.
 Please note that this is not a